ecluse:ecluse-core

 processJob :: ReceiptHandle -> MirrorJob -> WorkerM JobOutcome Source #

-Process one mirror job end to end: probe the mirror target for the job's version (a confirmed-present version is acked outright, the duplicate-suppression short-circuit), then re-evaluate current policy, and only on a current admit fetch the artifact, verify it against the job's serve-time-admitted integrity digest, and publish it to the mirror target.
+Process one mirror job end to end: probe the mirror target for the job's version (a confirmed-present version is acked outright, the duplicate-suppression short-circuit), then re-evaluate current policy, and only on a current admit fetch the artifact, verify it against the integrity digests of the artifact that re-evaluation re-admitted, and publish it to the mirror target.
 Returns the JobOutcome that decides ack vs. redeliver.

 The policy re-evaluation is the ingest-time gate.
 The version was gated at serve time, but the enqueue-to-process window is asynchronous and unbounded, so policy may have tightened toward deny since (a new denylist entry, a freshly-published advisory, a rule-config change).
 The worker re-runs the same rules the serve path gates with, over the version resolved through the same single-version fetch-and-project, so a now-denied version is dropped (acked, never published) rather than frozen into the rule-exempt trusted mirror store; a version the upstream has since withdrawn is likewise dropped, while metadata that cannot be re-fetched (or a rule that cannot be computed) leaves the job for redelivery.
-A current admit proceeds to the integrity gate: a tampered or corrupt artifact fails the job with no publish, since the mirror is later served without the rules.
+A current admit carries the re-admitted artifact's integrity digests to the tamper gate, so the fetched bytes are verified against the exact set the integrity floor cleared (the queue payload carries no digest at all): a tampered or corrupt artifact fails the job with no publish, since the mirror is later served without the rules.

 The receipt handle is taken so a long publish can extendVisibility to hold the message before its window lapses.